 Information and Questions on Form 2553

 Business owners should consult an accountant or tax advisor to help them decide if the S Corporation election will be beneficial.
 Form 2553 is not overly complicated, but it needs to be completed accurately.
 The IRS provides detailed instructions for completing Form 2553, which may help.

 However, filling out the form can be both time-consuming and confusing for people not familiar with it.
-Along with assisting you with other critical business filings, my team at CorpNet can also help you properly obtain S Corp election status by submitting Form 2553 for you.
+Along with assisting you with other critical business filings, my team at CorpNet can also help you properly obtain S Corp election status by preparing and filling out Form 2553 on your behalf.

 Below is some of the key information the IRS requests on the form.
 The form can be completed online and then downloaded or printed before it is mailed or faxed to the IRS.